Change Control Software: Manage Regulatory Change from Request to Implementation

 Every change type.
 Structured impact.
 Gated on training.

-This page covers the distinct change types that regulated industries manage, the regulatory frameworks governing each, how eLeaP structures impact assessment to route changes to the right reviewers, and how change approval automatically generates the training assignments that gate implementation.
+This page covers the regulatory requirements that govern change control in regulated industries, the five distinct change types that regulated quality systems manage, how eLeaP structures impact assessment to route each change to the right reviewers, and how change approval automatically generates the training assignments that gate implementation.

 Regulatory Change Control vs. Generic Change Management: Why the Distinction Matters

-Regulatory change control in life sciences and regulated manufacturing is governed by specific requirements in 21 CFR Part 820, 21 CFR Part 211, ICH Q10, and ISO 13485 that a generic workflow tool cannot satisfy.
-ICH Q10 Section 3.5 requires that changes to processes, equipment, facilities, analytical methods, specifications, and quality systems be controlled through a formal change management process that includes impact assessment, approval, and post-implementation review.
-21 CFR Part 820.70(b) requires that changes to manufacturing processes be validated before implementation, where the results of the process cannot be fully verified by subsequent inspection and testing.
-ISO 13485 Section 7.3.9 requires that changes during design and development be identified, reviewed, verified, validated, and approved before implementation.
+Regulatory change control in life sciences and regulated manufacturing is governed by explicit requirements that a generic workflow tool cannot satisfy.
+ICH Q10 Section 3.2.3 requires that a Change Management System be established as one of the four elements of the Pharmaceutical Quality System, with formal processes for evaluating the impact of changes to processes, equipment, facilities, analytical methods, specifications, and quality systems — including impact assessment, approval, and post-implementation review.
+Under QMSR (21 CFR Part 820, effective February 2, 2026), process validation requirements are governed by ISO 13485 Clause 7.5.6, which requires that changes to validated processes be evaluated and revalidated where necessary to ensure the process continues to produce product meeting requirements.
+ISO 13485 Clause 7.3.9 requires that changes during design and development be identified, reviewed, verified, validated, and approved before implementation.

-The consequence of a change that bypasses or inadequately completes the regulatory change control process is not an administrative deficiency.
-It is a potential product quality failure.
+The consequence of a change that bypasses or inadequately completes the regulatory change control process is not an administrative deficiency — it is a potential product quality failure.
 A process change implemented without revalidation may operate outside the validated design space without the quality system detecting it.
-A procedure change implemented before affected staff are retrained means production continues under the old procedure until the training gap is closed — or until an inspector finds it. eLeaP’s change control software is built around preventing these consequences rather than documenting the change after the fact.
+A procedure change implemented before affected staff are retrained means production continues under the old procedure until the training gap is closed — or until an inspector finds it. eLeaP’s change control software is built around preventing these consequences structurally rather than documenting them after the fact.

 Five Change Types in Regulated Industries — Each Requiring a Different Workflow

-A change control system that treats all changes as the same record type with the same workflow is a system designed for compliance documentation rather than operational quality management.
-The impact of a document revision to a reference SOP is categorically different from the impact of a change to a validated aseptic filling process. eLeaP configures distinct change control workflows for each of the following change types, with impact assessment, approval routing, and implementation gating appropriate to the regulatory obligations of each.
+A change control system that treats all changes as the same record type with the same workflow is a compliance documentation tool, not an operational quality management system.
+The regulatory impact of a document revision to a reference SOP is categorically different from the impact of a change to a validated aseptic filling process. eLeaP configures distinct change control workflows for each of the following change types, with impact assessment fields, approval routing, and implementation gating appropriate to the regulatory obligations of each.

 Document Changes